-All of the following criteria should be met for courses to be approved as crosslisted courses between two departments:
+All of the following criteria should be met for courses to be approved as crosslisted courses between two or more departments:

-- Both departments use the course as a requirement or an elective in their major or minor.
+- All departments use the course as a requirement or an elective in their majors or minors.

-- The crosslisting of the course is requested by, and approved by, both departments through the courses and curricula procedures applicable for the departments and colleges.
+- The crosslisting of the course is requested by, and approved by, all departments through the courses and curricula procedures applicable for the departments and colleges.